 If a person wants to change the date to open or close an account, the Portland Water Bureau may change it if the property owner, tenant and the Portland Water Bureau agree.
 The Portland Water Bureau will not mediate billing responsibility date disputes between landlord and tenant.

-The Portland Water Bureau may visit a property to determine whether it is vacant.
-If the Portland Water Bureau determines that it is vacant, the Portland Water Bureau must start billing water charges to the property owner or the person responsible for the bill on the date of the visit.
-The property owner is responsible for these charges and any unpaid bills.
+The Portland Water Bureau may visit a property and read the water meter to determine whether the property is vacant.
+If the meter shows that the property has used little or no water since the bureau’s last meter read, the Portland Water Bureau must start billing water charges to the property owner or the person responsible for the bill.
+The bill will start on the earliest date the Portland Water Bureau has recorded little or no usage.

 If a property owner, tenant, or other ratepayer has an outstanding balance on an account, the Portland Water Bureau may apply this balance to any of the other ratepayer’s accounts the Portland Water Bureau serves.
 If a ratepayer has a credit at a property they no longer own, the Portland Water Bureau will apply the credits.

-When a property is sold, the seller is responsible for all City utility charges until the date the buyer officially possesses the property.
+When a property is sold, the seller or person with possession or control is responsible for all City utility charges until the date the buyer officially possesses the property.
 If the seller and buyer do not agree about the possession date, the Portland Water Bureau will verify the date in county tax records.

 B. The Portland Water Bureau gives written notice to the service address before shutting water off for nonpayment.
 The notice shows the planned shutoff date.